John Bard Manulis

-John Bard Manulis (born September 8, 1956) is an American film, television and theater producer, director, entrepreneur and activist.
+John Bard Manulis (born September 8, 1956) is an American film, television and theater producer and director, entrepreneur and social justice activist.
 He has produced or executive produced more than 20 films, television programs, and theater productions, including Charlotte Sometimes, The Basketball Diaries, Swing Kids, Arctic Tale, Foxfire, HBO's Blindside, and The Umbilical Brothers: THWAK.

 Manulis's projects integrate social and political themes such as drug addiction (The Basketball Diaries); repression and rebellion (Swing Kids); AIDS, individual freedom, and biracial relationships (Daybreak); the Vietnam War (Intimate Strangers); female empowerment (Foxfire, V.I.
 Warshawski); poverty (American Idol Gives Back) and climate change/environmental consciousness (Arctic Tale).

 Early life and education

-Manulis was born in Los Angeles to actress Katharine Bard and Martin Manulis; his father is a film, television, and theater producer best known as the creator of the television program, Playhouse 90.
+Manulis was born in Los Angeles to actress Katharine Bard and Martin Manulis, a film, television, and theater producer.

 He attended Harvard College after his preparatory school education at Harvard School, in North Hollywood, California.

 Manulis graduated from Harvard with a Bachelor of Arts in English and American Literature and Language.
 He was president of the Harvard Dramatic Club, and directed numerous productions, including the musical Two Gentleman of Verona, by John Guare and Galt MacDermot, which he independently produced and presented outdoors in Harvard Yard, and a multimedia adaptation of U.S.A. by John Dos Passos on the Loeb Mainstage.

 During summer breaks, Manulis worked on films, most notably as a production assistant on All The President's Men and as assistant art director on Lee Grant's Academy Award nominee The Stranger.